-Adults typically have a heavy build and range in colour from golden tan to grey to black, with irregular darker mottling.
+The Saltwater Crocodile adults typically have a heavy build and range in colour from golden tan to grey to black, with irregular darker mottling.
 Juveniles are brightly patterned with dark spots/bands on the body and tail; these tend to fade with age.
-Belly is cream-coloured.
+The belly is cream-coloured.

 The Estuarine Crocodile slams their jaw shut the strongest out of any animal in the world at around 3,700 pounds per square inch!